unfoldtoolbox/UnfoldMixedModels.jl/docs/src/tutorials/lmm_overlap.md

 ### 1. Specify a temporal basisfunction

 By default, we would want to use a FIR basis function.
-See [Basis Functions](@ref) for more details.

 ```@example Main
 basisfunction = firbasis(τ=(-0.4, .8), sfreq=20, name="stimulus")